Step by Step Setup

 Prerequisites

-Before we begin, make sure you have Reaper, the ICST Ambisonics plugins and any recommended 3rd party pluginsinstalled.
+Before we begin, make sure you have Reaper, the ICST Ambisonics plugins, and any recommended 3rd-party plugins installed.

 Creating a Reaper template